woodpecker-ci/woodpecker/docs/blog/2023-11-09-release-v2.0.0/index.md

 We enhanced support for Bitbucket, allowing you to use multiple workflows just as it's possible with the other forges already.

+### Full support for Kubernetes backend

+The Kubernetes backend now supports all features.

+### Auto theme

+The UI now supports automatically adapting the theme to your browser config.

+### Update notification

+Admins now get a notification in the UI if there's an update for Woodpecker available.

 ## Changelog

 The full changelog can be viewed in our project source folder at [CHANGELOG.md](https://github.com/woodpecker-ci/woodpecker/blob/v2.0.0/CHANGELOG.md)